zkxs/stationeers/notes/atmospherics.md

 mixing simply equalizes two atmospheres
 here's what it does:

 1. fill internal atmos from the attached tank
 2. mix _hotSideAtmosphere and internal atmos
 3. mix _coldSideAtmosphere and internal atmos
 4. mix _hotInputAtmosphere and InputNetwork (the input pipe)
-  5. transfer heat from _hotInputAtmosphere to _hotSideAtmosphere.
+5. transfer heat directly between _hotInputAtmosphere and _hotSideAtmosphere.
 The result is UNUSED.
 6. mix _hotInputAtmosphere and OutputNetwork (the output pipe)
-  7. transfer energy from environment to _coldSideAtmosphere.
+7. transfer energy via convection between environment and _coldSideAtmosphere.
 The result is UNUSED.
 8. energyDelta = Abs(_hotSideAtmosphere.energy - _coldSideAtmosphere.energy) (note that nuking the sign here is WEIRD)
-  9. _machineEnvironmentEfficiency = 1 // WTF WHY IS THIS ALWAYS 1!?!?!?
+9. _machineEnvironmentEfficiency = 1 // Always 1, perhaps via an oversight.
+There's some indication the devs intended environment temperature to affect this.
 10. _hotSideAtmosphere.Pressure - _coldSideAtmosphere.Pressure is used to calculate MachinePressureDifferentialEfficiency
     the best MachinePressureDifferentialEfficiency occurs if _hotSideAtmosphere is 3000 kPa higher than _coldSideAtmosphere
 11. _workingGasEfficiency comes from the can gas.
 You want LOW specific heat, so H2 is the best.
 12. EnergyAsPower = Min(MaxPower, energyDelta * _workingGasEfficiency * _machineEnvironmentEfficiency * MachinePressureDifferentialEfficiency);
 13. Remove EnergyAsPower joules of energy from _hotSideAtmosphere

 so we care about maximizing three things:
 1. energyDelta